 |920 shots per battery charge||330 shots per battery charge|

 |139 x 104 x 79 mm, 755 g||125 x 72 x 37 mm, 427 g|

 Body comparison: Canon 70D vs Olympus PEN-F

 An illustration of the physical size and weight of the Canon 70D and the Olympus PEN-F is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 70D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is considerably smaller (38 percent) than the Canon 70D.
 Moreover, the PEN-F is substantially lighter (43 percent) than the 70D.
 It is worth mentioning in this context that the 70D is splash and dust resistant, while the PEN-F does not feature any corresponding weather-sealing.